microsoft/sqllinuxlabs/deploy_and_explore/readme.md

     ![mssqlconfsuccess.PNG](../Media/mssqlconfsuccess.PNG)

+4. Open up the firewall on Linux for the SQL Server port by running the following two commands

+    `sudo firewall-cmd --zone=public --add-port=1433/tcp --permanent`

+    `sudo firewall-cmd --reload`

 Believe it or not, that's it!
 You have now installed SQL Server on Linux which includes the core database engine and SQL Server Agent.

 ## Explore the SQL Server installation